dongskyler/vaniquery/README.md

 ## Installation and usage

-To install the CLI app on your machine, use commands `npm i -g vaniquery` or `yarn global add vaniquery`.
+To install this tool on your machine, use commands `npm i -g vaniquery` or `yarn global add vaniquery`.

 Available commands: